aws-solutions-library-samples/guidance-for-omnichannel-claims-processing-powered-by-generative-ai-on-aws/README.md

 ## Deployment Steps

+### 1. Requesting Access to AWS Bedrock

+1. Log in to the AWS Management Console
+2. Search for "Bedrock" in the search bar
+3. Click "Get Started" on the Amazon Bedrock service page
+4. Click "Manage Model Access" in the popup
+5. Select "Amazon" from the list of available models
+6. Request access to
+   - Claude 3 models - Haiku 3, Claude v2  and Claude v2.1
+   - Amazon Titan Text Embeddings V2
+7. Click "Request Model Access" at the bottom of the page

-### 1. Set up and verify customer experience services
+### 2. Set up and verify customer experience services

 If you have an existing Amazon Connect instance and wanted to use that instance, SKIP the instance creation step below and follow the steps to import the contact Flow (step 2).